 A more driver’s car

-Production of the next-gen MINI Cooper Electric will take place at a new Chinese plant of Spotlight Automotive Limited, a joint venture between BMW Group and Great Wall Motor.
+Initially, production of the MINI Cooper will take place at a new Chinese plant of Spotlight Automotive Limited, a joint venture between BMW Group and Great Wall Motor.
 Located in Zhangjiagang, Jiangsu Province, this factory will have an annual production capacity of 160,000 units.
 Series production of the ‘Cooper E’ and ‘Cooper SE’ will begin in November 2023, as per an exclusive MotoringFile story published on February 2, 2023.

 MINI U.S. sales